 The U.S. government is unable to provide emergency services to U.S. citizens throughout most of the country, as U.S. government personnel are restricted from travelling to regions outside the capitol due to security concerns.
 The U.S. Embassy prohibits U.S. government personnel from personal travel to the Karpala, Balkiui and Rayongo (also known as Dayongo) neighborhoods of Ouagadougou’s Arrondissement 11 due to the potential for security operations.

 On November 26, 2019, the Department ordered the departure of all minor family members of U.S. government employees, and the voluntary departure of non-emergency U.S. government employees and their family members.

-Read the Safety and Security section on the Country Information page
+Read the Safety and Security section on the Country Information page.

 If you decide to travel to Burkina Faso:

-Visit our website for Travel to High-Risk Areas.
+Visit our website for more information on travel to high-risk areas.